weshaggard/azure-rest-api-specs/specification/pan/resource-manager/readme.md

-# PAN.cloudngfw
+# Pan.Cloudngfw

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for PAN.cloudngfw.
+This is the AutoRest configuration file for Pan.Cloudngfw.

 ## Getting Started